Gronemeyer/sipefield-docs/Notebook/Widefield Setup/Software/MicroManager.md

 |Pin|Reads all 6 input pins when set to **All**, otherwise reads the individual 0-5 Pin number.|
 |Pull-Up-Resistor|Choose whether the Arduino should use its internal 20 kOhm internal pull-up resistor.
 If not sure, choose **On**.|

-### Test Communication

-Arduino boards Duemilanove and newer feature an LED attached to pin 13.
-One can verify the Arduino is communicating by changing the state of pin 13 and verifying the LED changes.
-Setting pin 13 HIGH requires setting the `Arduino-Switch-State` to 32 (i.e. 2^5) in the `Device/Property Browser`.
-Toggle the `Arduino-Shutter` in the main MM window (the output pins will only go high when the Shutter Device is open, so you will need both the Shutter and State devices).

 ## Usage Notes